sanjnasharma29/HR-Attrition-Analysis/README.md

 * Differences in attrition across age groups.
 * Relationship between job satisfaction and employee retention.

-> **Note:** Final insights should be based on the actual results from the Power BI dashboard rather than assumptions.

----

 ## 📊 Power BI Dashboard